Ertuğrul Erdoğan: Galatasaray (2018–2020)

 On July 26, 2018, Erdogan signed a two-year contract, and agreed to become the new head coach of the Turkish club Galatasaray.

-During his tenure at Galatasaray, Erdogan scouted and helped to promote many players into the Euroleague level.
-Rookies like Nigel Hayes, Aaron Harrison and Alex Poythress played under his leadership in their first seasons in Europe and then they signed with the Euroleague clubs Zalgiris, Olympiacos B.C and Zenit St. Petersburg respectively.
+During his tenure at Galatasaray, Erdogan scouted and helped to promote many players into the EuroLeague level.
+Rookies like Nigel Hayes, Aaron Harrison and Alex Poythress played under his leadership in their first seasons in Europe and then they signed with the EuroLeague clubs Zalgiris, Olympiacos B.C and Zenit St. Petersburg respectively.

-Zach Auguste, who was the starting center of Erdogan's Galatasaray for both seasons, agreed with Euroleague club Panathinaikos on July 20, 2020.
+Zach Auguste, who was the starting center of Erdogan's Galatasaray for both seasons, agreed with EuroLeague club Panathinaikos on July 20, 2020.
 Greg Whittington, another Galatasaray alum, "will sign with an NBA team, unless a major Euroleague team makes a strong offer" according to Whittington's agent Jerry Dianis.

 Galatasaray announced that the club has entered negotiations with head coach Ertugrul Erdogan for the mutual termination of his contract.
 On November 10, 2020, coach Erdogan bid his farewell to Galatasaray and their fans.
-“Without honesty, there is neither trust nor sustainable success.
+"Without honesty, there is neither trust nor sustainable success.
 Thank you to everyone, mainly our fans, who supported me and my staff during my two and a half years at Galatasaray.
-My conscience is clear” he later tweeted.
+My conscience is clear" he later tweeted.

-Śląsk Wrocław (2023–present)
+Śląsk Wrocław (2023)

-On February 27, 2023, he signed a one-and-a-half year contract with Polish champions Śląsk Wrocław, who also competes in EuroCup.
+On February 27, 2023, he signed a one-and-a-half-year contract with Polish champions Śląsk Wrocław, who also competes in EuroCup.

+On June 21, 2023, Turkish coach decided to use the clause in his contract to leave Śląsk Wrocław after five months.
+Under his leadership, Wroclaw team finished the regular season in the first place, and then reached the finals in the Polish League Playoffs.
+Slask finished the season as the runners-up, they lost final series against Wilki Morskie Szczecin with the score of 4–2.

+Runa Basket Moscow (2023–2024)

+On June 28, 2023, he signed a 2-year contract with the VTB United League newcomers Runa Basket Moscow.